tim-hardcastle/Pipefish/source/compiler/README.md

 * `vm` contains the main loop: one big `switch` statement on the operands.

-* `vmgo` contains functions for converting Piepfish values to Go values and vice versa.
+* `vmgo` contains functions for converting Pipefish values to Go values and vice versa.

 ### Note on the operations of the vm.

 The opcodes of the vm, as found in the `operations` file, are based on English.
 They often have one or more suffix characters indicating the type to which they relate.
 Container types are capitalized.

 Conditionals begin with `Q`, their last operand being a code location.
 The semantics of the conditional is "if the condition is met, continue to the next operation, otherwise jump to the given location". `Qn` means "if not".

+The following suffixes may be used to indicate the types of the operands:

 b - bool
 f - float